Balanced AC Power Flow

 Note: enforce_q_lims only works if algorithm=”nr”!

 voltage_depend_loads (bool, True) - consideration of voltage-dependent loads.
-If False, net.load.const_z_percent and net.load.const_i_percent are not considered, i.e. net.load.p_kw and net.load.q_kvar are considered as constant-power loads.
+If False, net.load.const_z_percent and net.load.const_i_percent are not considered, i.e. net.load.p_mw and net.load.q_mvar are considered as constant-power loads.

-r_switch (float, 0.0) - resistance of bus-bus-switches.
+switch_rx_ratio (float, 2) - rx_ratio of bus-bus-switches.
 If impedance is zero, buses connected by a closed bus-bus switch are fused to model an ideal bus.
-Otherwise, they are modelled as branches with resistance r_switch.
+Otherwise, they are modelled as branches with resistance defined as z_ohm column in switch table and this parameter

 delta_q - Reactive power tolerance for option “enforce_q_lims” in kvar - helps convergence in some cases.